 But what about the performance of products and services?
 Customers who have not been active for some time can answer this question by asking them what they currently don't like and what can be done to win them back as customers.

 The most loyal customers are also critical to building long-term customer relationships.
 To measure this, it is a good idea to ask the frequent users of your service or product separately: What do you like?
 What should be changed?
 And what should happen next?
 If customers understand that they are important to you and can make a difference with their feedback, they are usually more than willing to answer questions in detail.

 You can also dig a little deeper, for example by asking about the story that ultimately led to using the product:

 What prevented or delayed the purchase decision?

-Those questions that can be broken down further and further and will provide more and more information about whether and in what way your own product is relevant to the target audience.
+Those questions that can be broken down further and further will provide more and more information about whether and in what way your own product is relevant to the target group.
 After all, the aim is to offer potential customers exactly what they are looking for.

 V. Designing Questionnaires

 Online survey tools are particularly suitable for asking specific questions to your target group.
 The advantage is that you can analyse anonymously not only your own customers' views, but also that of potential customers or customers of competitors .